binarydevelop/Obsidian-study-vault/System Design/Low Level Design/OOPs/OOP_001 Why OOPs exists.md

 ## Real-world analogy

 Think of a **TV remote**:
 - You press buttons (methods)
 - You don’t see the circuitry (data)

-- The interface stays the same even if internals change

-That’s OOP in action.
+- The interface stays the same even if internals change That’s OOP in action.

----

-## Why OOP still matters today

-Even with functional and procedural programming:

-- **Enterprise systems** use OOP heavily

-- Popular languages (Java, C++, C#, Python) support it

-- Most design patterns are OOP-based

-OOP isn’t always the best tool—but it’s a **powerful way to manage complexity**.

 ---

 ## One-line summary